compai-lab/aim_generative_practical/README.md

 # AIM II - Practical Deep Generative Models

 This repository contains the practical for generative models.
-It is based on PyTorch and will mostly be focused on applying diffusion models to the task of unsupervised anomaly segmentation.
+It is based on PyTorch and will mostly be focused on applying AEs and diffusion models to the task of unsupervised anomaly segmentation.
-We provide healthy and anomalous data and a data-loader as a starting point.
+We provide healthy and anomalous data, a data-loader, a AE model, training routines, evaluaton scripts, and much more as a starting point.

 [![Open Demo In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/compai-lab/aim_generative_practical/blob/main/main.ipynb)